 Writer Todd Mouton came across the rare film this summer while completing research and writing for his forthcoming book Way Down In Louisiana: Clifton Chenier, Cajun, Zydeco and Swamp Pop Music, due this fall from the University of Louisiana at Lafayette Press.

 “Clifton was a monumental figure in musical history, but he only consented to a few interviews, and surprisingly, there are only a few live songs by his band currently available, so this multi-camera production of an incredible live set is truly the holy grail for fans of roots music and zydeco in particular,” Mouton said.
-“And there’s no better place to première this film than ground zero for the Creole and Cajun cultures, Vermilionville in Lafayette.”
+“And there are no better places to première this film than Lafayette and Austin.”

 “We want to make this book – which also profiles dozens of local artists including Buckwheat Zydeco, Sonny Landreth, BeauSoleil avec Michael Doucet, Filé, Steve Riley & The Mamou Playboys, Paul “Lil’ Buck” Sinegal, Zachary Richard, Coteau, Lil’ Band O’ Gold, Bonsoir, Catin, and Roddie Romero & The Hub City All-Stars – all it can be visually as well as the kind of document these great artists and their amazing work deserve,” Mouton added.
 “We plan to include lots of rare photographs and other historical materials, and we’re raising the budget for those production expenses by selling advance copies of the book as well as copies of the Clifton Chenier DVD along with some unique south Louisiana music memorabilia.”